Focus on the best places to visit in Japan

 Ouchijuku Village, Japan

 For some reason, these photos look calm.
-Yet in reality, a blizzard raged and the muted
+Yet in reality, a blizzard raged and the

 Taketomi Island, Japan